kadamwhite/talks/2017/democratizing-software-wcbos/democratizing-software.md

 ???

 Companies like Angelfire and Geocities made this easier, providing free hosting and more intuitive editors.
-But we still build our internet homes ourselves, assembling websites out of spare parts, borrowed images, and rotating text.
+But we still built our internet homes ourselves, assembling websites out of spare parts, borrowed images, and rotating text.
 Sites like Geocities even made the homesteading metaphor explicit, organizing sites into neighborhoods and addresses.

 In the 2000's, things got a little easier.
 Sites like MySpace or Livejournal provided a more consistent base, but you could still hack or theme it to express yourself.
 This lowered the barrier to entry at the expense of making your site look a little more like your friends' -- theming only takes you so far.